syncfusion-content/uwp-docs/uwp/SfPivotChart/OLAP/Getting-Started.md

 {% endhighlight %}

+{% endtabs %}

-Then initialize the SfPivotChart control inside the Grid by using the specified namespace and name the control as "PivotChart1".
+Then initialize the SfPivotChart control inside the grid by using the specified namespace and naming the control as "PivotChart1".

+{% tabs %}

 {% highlight xaml %}